jrlanglois/jrlanglois.github.io/_posts/2025-12-23-the-juce-way.md

 When you first open JUCE as a C++ developer trained on textbooks, it can feel... unconventional.
 Classes don't have "Interface" or "Abstract" in the name.
 You won't see every type annotated or prefixed.
 Members don't start with `m_`.
 At first, it looks like the framework is skipping steps, ignoring patterns, doing its own thing - maybe even giving the finger to the greybeards of old.
 (And yes, it’s refreshingly not using COM: no GUIDs, no HRESULTs, no boilerplate that doubles as a test of your patience.)

-When you dig a little deeper, you notice the design is deliberate: JUCE follows SOLID, DRY, and RAII principles, among many  — it's just abstracted.
+When you dig a little deeper, you notice the design is deliberate: JUCE follows SOLID, DRY, and RAII principles, among the many you're already familiar with — it's just abstracted.
 The patterns exist, but they're implicit; you don't need to label every class or add a dozen extra layers just to signal intent.
 The code itself communicates the design.

-It's like reading English without having to prefix every word with its part of speech: you don't see `vWrite` for a verb or `nTable` for a noun — you just read and understand what's happening.
-It feels cleaner, faster, and honestly... liberating.
+It's like reading a book without having to prefix every word with its part of speech: you don't see `vWrite` for a verb or `nTable` for a noun — you just read and understand what's happening.
+It feels cleaner, faster, and honestly... liberating - you've internalised it without reading through several layers of encoded flaming hoops.

 ## Implicit Patterns in JUCE.